-For more information, contact NIC employment services advisor Alex Bowman at email@example.com.
+For more information, contact an NIC employment services advisor at firstname.lastname@example.org.

 My co-op experience at Disney was phenomenal.
 I would go back in a second.
 I knew that I was going to experience a lot of culture but I didn't know how profoundly it was going to impact me.